-To date we’ve only scratched the surface on why this business model is set to revolutionize the insurance industry.
-Join us for Part 3, where we’ll dive deep on the effect the platform revolution will have on insurance, voluntary and lifestyle benefits.
+To date, we’ve only scratched the surface of why this business model is set to revolutionize the insurance industry.
+Join us for Part 3, where we’ll dive deep into the effect the platform revolution will have on insurance and benefits.

-So, in full disclosure, Genius Avenue offers a platform for insurance, voluntary, and lifestyle benefits providers, brokers, and consumers.
+So, in full disclosure, Genius Avenue offers a platform for insurance and benefits providers, brokers, and consumers.
 Want to learn more about it?
 Click here.

-My special thanks to the authors of the excellent book Platform Revolution Parker, Alstyne and Choudary.
-I would be remiss if I didn’t point out that many of the elements of this article were inspired by that work and I can’t recommend it enough.
+My special thanks to Parker, Alstyne and Choudary, who are the authors of the excellent book Platform Revolution.
+I’d be remiss if I didn’t point out that many of the elements in this article were inspired by that work, and I can’t recommend it enough.